-Physical Fitness (one course from BKIN100 options) 3 Theological Studies (One course from THEO 210, 240, 251, 252) 3 Natural Science ces (Two courses from astronomy, biology, che computer science, math, or physical science which must be a natural science laboratory con e, one of 7-8 Humanities (Two courses from communication studies English literature, fine arts, history, langua music, philosophy or theatre.)
-6 Social Sciences (Two courses from anthropology, economi geography, missions, political science, psy- social work, or sociology.)
-6 Cultural Horiz zons (One course from DAN 365, 375; ENG 225 HIS 350, 352, 353, 354, 371, 372, 440; INST 2 215, 216, 217, 218; MUS 250; SPA 361, 362, 4 213, 214, 3 Capstone: A C Christian Perspective (The purpose of INST 480 Capstone is to p point of culmination and integration to the experience of undergraduate junior and set It seeks to build on and extend their abilitic Christian worldview by intelligently apply and theological resources to a given topic importance to the contemporary world.
-It utilizes the perspectives and approaches of two disciplines so as to model and explore of truth across disciplinary boundaries.) e education mior student es to utilized ring biblication of signification also f at least nts. e a ıl nt Combined Core Curriculum Total: 52-53
+Foreign Lang uage (for B.A. and B.S.W. degree students only) (Two semesters of foreign language study is required for first-year students entering in fall 2006 and after.
+Students who attained a score of 550 on a Foreign Language SATII need to complete one semester of the same language.
+Students will be exempt from the foreign language requirement if they: Earn a score of 3, 4, or 5 on an AP Language Exam Earn a score of at least 50 on the French, German or Spanish CLEP Exam Spend one semester in a study abroad program and successfully complete at least one three-credit foreign language course with a passing grade.)
+Physical Fitne ess (one course from BKIN100 options) 3 Theological St tudies (One course from THEO 210, 240, 251, 252) 3 Natural Scien ces (Two courses from astronomy, biology, chemistry, computer science, math, or physical science, one of which must be a natural science laboratory course .)
+7-8 Humanities (Two courses from communication studies, dance, English literature, fine arts, history, languages, music, philosophy or theatre.)
+6 Social Science s (Two courses from anthropology, economics, geography, missions, political science, psychology, social work, or sociology.)
+6 Cultural Hori zons (One course from DAN 365, 375; ENG 225; FRE 361, 40 HIS 350, 352, 353, 354, 371, 372, 440; INST 213, 214, 215, 216, 217, 218; MUS 250; SPA 361, 362, 402)

+Capstone: A Christian Perspective 3 (The purpose of INST 480 Capstone is to provide a point of culmination and integration to the educational experience of undergraduate junior and senior students.
+It seeks to build on and extend their abilities to utilize a Christian worldview by intelligently applying biblical and theological resources to a given topic of significant importance to the contemporary world.
+It also utilizes the perspectives and approaches of at least two disciplines so as to model and explore the unity of truth across disciplinary boundaries.)
+Subtotal: 31- 38

+Combined Core Curriculum

+Total: 52-59

-Competency Requirements:
+Math Competency Requirement: